-In 1977, when he was only 26 years old, Latham purchased his first restaurant, Scrooge’s Olde English Pub in Jackson.
-At the time of purchase, though Scrooge’s had been operating for five years, Latham was faced with low sales and exorbitant food and liquor costs.
+In 1977, when he was only 26 years old, Latham purchased his first restaurant, Scrooge’s Olde English Pub in Jackson, MS. At the time of purchase, though Scrooge’s had been operating for five years, Latham was faced with low sales and exorbitant food and liquor costs.
 In only 10 months, Latham cut both food and liquor costs without sacrificing quality or service, and in turn, the restaurant’s gross doubled.
 Latham opened the first Scrooge’s franchise eight years later in Natchez, MS.

 In 1987, he and his partner Al Roberts conceived Amerigo.
 The moderately priced restaurant quickly found a loyal following in Jackson.
-By 2000, the partners had added new locations in Nashville, Memphis, and Brentwood, Tenn., as well as Atlanta.
+By 2000, the partners had added new locations in Nashville, Memphis and Brentwood, Tenn., as well as Atlanta.
 Also in 2002, Latham and Roberts introduced a Chicago-style steakhouse called Char that quickly took Jackson by storm.

 In December of 2006, the partners sold both Amerigo and Char.
 They currently run Eat Here Brands, a restaurant holding company that owns Table 100 Restaurant, Bar and Banquet venue in Flowood, MS. and Babalu Tapas & Tacos — locations in Jackson, MS, Memphis, TN, Birmingham, AL, Knoxville, TN, Atlanta, GA, along with Charlotte & Chapel Hill, NC.